hornjbl/WebDev-FrontEndMentor/newbie/002-product-preview-card-component-main/attempt-02/README.md

 -   [ ] Style the button to give it a pointer icon, and change the color on hover.
 -   [ ] Shopping Cart Icon:
     -   [ ] Add the icon using css instead of in the HTML.

-## For Next Time:

--   The two sections of the card do not share 50% of the total card width in the desktop display.
+-   [ ] The two sections of the card do not share 50% of the total card width in the desktop display.
 Need to figure out how to achieve this without introducing hard-coded widths.
     -   After inspecting the elements, it seems to be the padding that I've added to the .product-details container that's causing that element to take up more than 50% of the horizontal space.
 Need to figure out how to counter this.
-    -       Kevin uses `display: grid;` in the card container, and then sets it to `grid-template-columns: 1fr 1fr;` in the media query.
+    -   [ ] Kevin uses `display: grid;` in the card container, and then sets it to `grid-template-columns: 1fr 1fr;` in the media query.
+-   [ ] Increase padding size and adjust font-sizes.